juliorodrigues97/perfume-distribution-analytics/README.md

 - **Returns**: only transactions with sales-return-specific tax codes count as genuine returns — other return-like codes (e.g., undelivered merchandise, cancellations) are excluded from the return value calculation.
 - **Targets**: monthly targets were calibrated against valid revenue only, distributed across reps based on their historical share of company revenue, with randomized variance to simulate real-world target-setting.
 - **RFM segmentation**: scores are calculated at the customer account (group) level, not individual customer level — recency reflects the most recent purchase across all customers in the group.
-- **RFM scoring**: R, F, and M scores use fixed business thresholds (e.g., a purchase within the last 30 days scores R5, within 60 days scores R4, etc.), rather than dynamic quantiles based on the data's distribution.
+- **RFM scoring**: R, F, and M scores use fixed business thresholds — for example, a purchase within the last 30 days scores R5, an account with 60+ orders in 12 months scores F5, and $1.75M+ in 12-month revenue scores M5 — rather than dynamic quantiles based on the data's distribution.
 This means scores reflect an absolute business standard, not a relative ranking within the current customer base.

 ---